iknowjason/PurpleCloud/README.md

-# Overview:  JuliaRT
+# Overview:  Purple Cloud
 Pentest Cyber Range for a small Active Directory Domain.
 Automated templates for building your own Pentest/Red Team/Cyber Range in the Azure cloud!
 JuliaRT is a small Active Directory enterprise deployment automated with Terraform / Ansible Playbook templates to be deployed in Azure.
-JuliaRT also includes an adversary node implemented as a docker container remotely accessible over RDP.
+Purple Cloud also includes an adversary node implemented as a docker container remotely accessible over RDP.
 # Quick Fun Facts:
 * Deploys a pentest adversary Linux VM and Docker container (AriaCloud) accessible over RDP
 * Deploys one (1) Windows 2019 Domain Controller and three (3) Windows 10 Pro Endpoints